horstwerner/dcc/documentation/Card_design.md

   * `inputSelector` `{"<attribute>": "<comparator><comparand>"}`
     where `<comparator>` is one of `=`, `!=`, `<`, `<=`, `>`,`>=`, `empty`, `exists`, `contains`, `!contains`, `->`
-    The input selector filters the data from `source` before it is fed into the chart
+    The input selector filters the data from `source` before it is fed into the chart Comparands can use the same handlebar notation as [caption](#caption) to use attributes associated to the current node.
   * `overlay` a set of contextual nodes (calculated in preprocess methods) that amend the nodes fed into the chart by calculated attributes or associations - arcane